South Lakes Safari Zoo: 2013–2017: Death of Sarah McClay and concerns over animal welfare

 On 6 March 2017, Barrow Borough Council refused to grant Gill a licence renewal, though the zoo remained in business while the Cumbria Zoo Ltd licence application was assessed.
 Over 10,000 people online signed an e-petition urging the council not to grant approval to Gill.
 The licence application of Cumbria Zoo Company Ltd was heard in May 2017, and the new operators were granted a licence, following a report that inspectors were “impressed and highly encouraged by the improvements made".

-2017–: New ownership
+2017–2024: New ownership and closure

 In January 2018, the RSPCA ended its investigations into the Zoo, happy that the new owners had made significant improvements to it.
 The Zoo was the subject of a BBC Two programme 'Trouble at the Zoo' on 8 February 2018, which documented the new managements efforts to reform the zoo.
 A further inspection in May 2018 was satisfied that further improvements had been achieved, with a "marked improvement" in animal welfare.

+In 2024, the zoo announced its closure for December 31st of that year.
+The zoo plans to continue to care for the animals until new homes can be found for them.